 The group, which comprises U.S. insurers and reinsurers, released its midterm update to its 2012 “Rating the States Report” last month.
 IBHS reviewed the progress of the 18 most hurricane-prone states along the Gulf of Mexico and the Atlantic Coast in strengthening their residential building codes.

 Florida was called a “leader in building code safety,” with IBHS citing the state’s progress in adopting the 2012 editions of the International Building Code (IBC) and International Residential Code (IRC) with region-specific amendments as the 2013 Florida Building Code (FBC).
-(The projected effective date
+(The projected effective date is March 2014.)

 However, the report said North Carolina has taken legislative and regulatory actions to weaken its code requirements.
 In 2012, the state passed a law lengthening the adoption cycle of code changes from three to six years.
 IBHS argues the same legislation weakens local enforcement of the code, while separate action by the North Carolina Building Code Commission will weaken wall bracing provisions in coastal hurricane-prone regions